AdobeDocs/genstudio.en/help/user-guide/references/products.md

 1. To [view individual details or modify a product](add-references.md#manage-products), click the _[!DNL Products]_ action menu and select **Open**.
 1. Revise the product guidelines by clicking into a guidelines category text field.

-See [Add brand references](add-references.md) to learn how to add or modify a product in GenStudio.
+See [Add Brands, Products, and Personas](add-references.md) to learn how to add or modify a product in GenStudio.

-## Products references guidelines
+## [!DNL Products] guidelines

 Individual product guidelines give GenStudio a clear picture of your products.

-These reference guidelines detail each guidelines category and related examples.
+These guidelines detail each guidelines category and related examples.
 The examples are sample inputs that shape the output of generated content.
 Use them to inform your own [!DNL Products] guidelines.

 The following table shows each category of [!DNL Products] guidelines and associated examples.